Royal Carmarthen Militia: Ireland

-Meanwhile, an Act of Parliament had been passed to allow English and Welsh militia regiments to serve in Ireland.
+Meanwhile, the Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland and vice versa.
 In Col Johnes's absence (and to his later disapproval), Lt-Col Ravenscroft volunteered the Carmarthens, which were thus one of the first 13 militia regiments to serve there.
 The regiment marched from Whitehaven to Liverpool to await embarkation.
 However, on arrival from training at Llandovery and Llandeilo many of the supplementaries declared that they were not prepared to cross to Ireland.
 While the main body of the regiment embarked for Dublin on 30 June with 404 privates (178 of them supplementaries), the rest of the Carmarthen supplementaries were marched to Ormskirk.
 However, en route to Ormskirk some 200 of the supplementaries mutinied.
 They were overawed when the garrison was drawn up, with cavalry and artillery, but several of the mutineers were tried by Court-martial.
 The 'Old Militia's' tour of duty in Ireland had to be cut short and it re-embarked for Liverpool at the end of July, though every man was given a gilt medal on an orange ribbon by the City of Dublin as a mark of appreciation for having volunteered.

 The regiment marched from Liverpool to Warrington, where the supplementaries came in from Wigan and the united regiment, now 20 officers and 830 other ranks strong, continued its march to Chelmsford in Essex.
 It spent the winter in East Anglia, with regimental HQ at Chelmsford and detachments widely spread.
 Colonel Johnes had been succeeded in command by Col Lord Cawdor from the Pembrokeshire Yeomanry, who had defeated the French at the Battle of Fishguard the previous year, with Lt-Col Ravenscroft remaining as second-in-command.